zosma180/jackknife/README.md

 <code>objToParams(target: KeyValue\<any\>, keepEmpty = false): KeyValue\<string\></code>

 Convert an object to another object with properties casted as valid GET param.
-This function can be useful with some frameworks (i.e. Angular) that require a KeyValue\<string\> objects as the params of HTTP GET request.
+This function can be useful with some frameworks (e.g. Angular) that require a KeyValue\<string\> objects as the params of HTTP GET request.
 The array values will be joined with the ','.
 The dates will be converted to ISO string.
 If the **keepEmpty** is true, the result maintain the empty values also like empty strings, pure objects (as empty string) and null values (as empty string).
 Otherwise they will be skipped.